Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

-load balancer -- scope, ex. region "AWS ELB Elastic Load Balancer" load shedding log consolidation
+load balancer -- scope, ex. region "AWS ELB Elastic Load Balancer" load shedding log consolidation logging = the most basic form of application monitoring and is the first line of defense to identify incidents or bugs.
+It involves recording timestamped data of different applications or services at regular intervals.
+Since logs can get pretty complex (and massive) in distributed systems with many services, we typically use log levels to filter out important information from these logs.
+The most common levels are FATAL, ERROR, WARN, DEBUG, INFO, TRACE, and ALL.
+The amount of data logged on each log level also varies based on how critical it is to store that information for troubleshooting and auditing applications.
+Most logs are highly detailed with relative information about a particular microservice, function, or application.
+You’ll need to collate and analyze multiple log entries to understand how the application functions normally.
+And since logs are often unstructured, reading them from a text file on your server is not the best idea.
 Mean Time Between Failures (MTBF)
 Mean Time To Detection (MTTD)
 Mean Time To Resolution/repair/recover  (MTTR) https://www.dataset.com/blog/mean-time-to-repair/